AustralianBioCommons/ables/if89-technical.md

 The following documentation describes the installation procedures for bioinformatics software at the National Computational Infrastructure (NCI project allocation if89) enabled by the Australian BioCommons and included in Tools and Workflows repository.

 The maintenance process is purposely standardised using scripts to allow for sustainability.
 These scripts were developed to be similar to the NCI software management scripts to enable transferability.
-NCI staff, AusARG bioinformatics participant, and bioinformatics/computational biology leads for the Australian BioCommons Leadership Share (ABLeS) program contributed to these scripts.
+NCI staff, AusARG bioinformatics community, and bioinformatics/computational biology leads for the Australian BioCommons Leadership Share (ABLeS) program contributed to these scripts.

 >* All software on if89 should be installed into `/g/data/if89/apps directory`.
 >* One directory for each software, then a subdirectory for each version of this software.